htm-community/htmengine-traffic-tutorial/README.md

 AMQP exchange, and receive real-time results from the model results exchange, or by polling the database.

+You will see in several instances the use of the word "skeleton".
+That is the _name_ of the app in this demonstration.
+In all cases, you should replace "skeleton" with the name that you've chosen for your application.
+This value is used in several places to segment resources by application, so that multiple applications may use the same mysql and rabbitmq instance.

 ## Before you begin

 First, this assumes you have a fresh checkout of the `numenta-apps` repository